D-K-E/raytracing-gl/README.md

 `compute02.comp`.
 The numbers suggest complexity.
 01 is the simplest, 02 is a little more difficult than 01 etc.

+During the execution of `compute02.out` and onwards gpu might start to choke.
+Try lowering the size of the workgroups in the shader, if that does not help, try lowering the `psample` and `depth` that is passed on to `ray_color` function.

 ## Screenshots

 - The executable `compute01.out` should give you this: ![compute01